Denisa Qori McDonald

 Robust representation learning

-Designing features and learned representations for sequential and structured data that remain informative across users, environments, and real-world variation.
-The goal is to recover stable structure from noisy, sparse, or partially observed signals.
+Designing features and learned representations for sequential and multivariate data that remain informative across users, environments, and naturalistic variation.
+I focus on recovering stable information from noisy, sparse, or partially observed signals.

-Developing machine learning approaches for behavioral, physiological, and sensor-based time series, combining signal processing, feature construction, and learned models to capture meaningful temporal structure across users, settings, and conditions.
+Developing machine learning approaches for behavioral, physiological, and sensor-based time series, combining signal processing, feature construction, and learned models to capture meaningful temporal patterns across users, settings, and conditions.

-Building complete pipelines from raw sensor inputs and preprocessing through modeling, evaluation, and deployment.
-I treat architecture, evaluation design, and implementation constraints as core parts of the machine learning problem.
+Building reusable machine learning pipelines from multichannel inputs and preprocessing through modeling, evaluation, and deployment.
+I see architecture, evaluation design, and implementation constraints as part of the ML problem itself, because they shape what a model can learn, how it can be tested, and whether it can be used reliably.

 Research Perspective

-I am motivated by a central question: how do learning systems remain reliable when data are noisy, users differ, and real-world conditions shift?
+The question running through my work is how learning systems remain reliable when data are noisy, users differ, and practical conditions shift.

 Selected Work